-Create your own version of my Personal Finance Dashboard (download a PDF here).
+Create your own version of my Personal Finance MOT (download a PDF here).

-- Fill in the date at the top – do this at least once a year.
+- Fill in the date at the top left – do this at least once a year.

 - Go through your last 6 payslips and use your typical (i.e. not including bonuses) net (i.e. after tax) income.
 Unless bonuses are a significant part of your regular income treat them as a bonus and save them.
 This goes in the “In” box (top left).
-Put the total in the yellow box.
+Make sure you include a total.

 - Use a blue pen to complete it.
 As you can see for the mortgage entry write there is a row underneath to write down the provider in the left half and the amount in the right.
-If relevant, put the interest rate being paid above the amount (in red).

 - Finally, your wealth is captured in “Shake it all About”.
 These can be estimates but if it takes a long time to find a current balance then perhaps that’s a problem.
 (Although if you’re checking them more than once a year that may also be a problem.
 Set it, and forget it).
 The dotted line signals that the top part is current wealth, and the bottom is the current value of savings that will be accessible to the children when they’re older.
 For many people most of their wealth is tied up in housing, so you can add the current value of your property less the outstanding mortgage.
 But I’d keep that separate to the main wealth calculation (it’s hard to shake about).